shunichironomura/capsula/docs/config.md

 1. Contexts, watchers, and reporters specified in the `capsula.toml` file, in the order of appearance (from top to bottom).
 2. Contexts, watchers, and reporters specified using the `@capsula.context()` and `@capsula.watcher()` decorators, in the order of appearance (from top to bottom).

+## `builder` method or `__init__` method?

+The reason for using the `builder` method instead of the `__init__` method to create an instance of a context, watcher, or reporter is to use the runtime information, such as the run directory, to create the instance.

+The `builder` method returns, instead of an instance of the class, a function that takes the runtime information (`capsula._run.CapsuleParams`) as an argument and returns an instance of the class.